A suburb of Atlanta, Lawrenceville is located in Gwinnett County, roughly 20 miles northeast of the Georgia state capital’s downtown district.

 5. Southeastern Railway Museum

 The Southeastern Railway Museum in nearby Duluth is Georgia’s official transportation museum.

 Spanning 14 hectares, the museum’s galleries and outdoor exhibition space together contain around 90 pieces of historic railroad stock.

 They include locomotives and engines, passenger cars, freight coaches and even maintenance vehicles.
 In addition, there are several historic non-railway vehicles, including fire trucks and buses.

 There is also the chance to ride a short distance of track on a vintage caboose (a combined engine and passenger car) or in a carriage pulled by an antique engine.

-Duluth is less than 20 kilometres west of Lawrenceville.
+Duluth is less than 10 miles west of Lawrenceville.